ryanduchin/Awesome-Ski-Free-Game/README.md

 [description]:
 Welcome to Ski Game!

+Use the arrow keys to move and the spacebar to jump.

 This game was inspired by the old Microsoft Ski Free Game.

 I used keymaster.js to handle user inputs.
 The GameView class passes this to the Game class which moves the skier horizontally and the rest of the objects vertically.